 The Old Testament lesson for this Sunday is from the first book of Kings.
-The text is I Kings 17:8-16 and details the account of Elijah and the Widow of Zarephath and the continuous supply of flour and oil.
-This is a very heart-warming account that is often used as an example of trust and faith—the Widow’s trust and faith in the promise of Elijah.
-The pairing of this reading with the Mark 12 account of the widow’s mite leads one to this assumption.
+The text is 1 Kings 17:8-16 and details the account of Elijah and the Widow of Zarephath and the continuous supply of flour and oil.
+This is a very heart-warming account often used as an example of trust and faith—the Widow’s trust and faith in the promise of Elijah.
+The pairing of this reading with the Mark 12 account of the widow’s mite also leads one to this assumption.
 However, while there is this sub-motif within the text, there is a greater truth being exhibited.

 In the first section, the prophecy there will be no dew or rain until the word of Elijah brings it about, which thus ensures drought and famine, is a strong Death and Resurrection theme in Scripture.
 The Hebrews have always seen drought as the dying of the land which then causes the dying of the body.
-See Genesis 47:13-19 in the account of Joseph and the famine/drought in Egypt.
+Reference Genesis 47:13-19 in the account of Joseph and the famine/drought in Egypt.
 Dew, rain, and water are all considered to be life-giving and they resurrect the land from death and cause the sprouting of new life.
 In the third section, obviously, the dead son of the Widow being raised to life by Elijah after he stretches himself on the body three times not only speaks of death and resurrection directly, it also blatantly points to the One who spent three days in the tomb before being raised from the dead.
 It is also important to note that the famine/drought lasts three years!

 17:8 דְבַר-יְהוָה “the Word of the LORD” The text seems to indicate that Elijah is sent to this specific widow by the LORD, and this is the first time he has met her.

 17:9 קוּם Qal imperative: “Arise! ; rise up!”

 לֵךְe root: הלך Qal imperative: “Go!”